Advice for Parents

 Sending a student off to college is a momentous occasion.

 At the same time, it is an occasion that often includes a variety of conflicting emotions.
 It is not uncommon to not only feel a sense of pride and excitement as your child embarks on this exciting endeavor, but also feelings of anxiety and concern.
 Letting go is rarely easy, and it can be a hard adjustment having a child living away from home.
 However, it is important to remember that most students do make the transition to college life-and specifically to life at Goucher, quite successfully.

 It is not unusual within the first few days, weeks, or even months for a student who encounters a challenge to turn to the major source of support they have always had: you.
 Your student may reach out, feeling uneasy or panicked, complaining about their roommate who is "unbearable to live with," or a class where the professor is "unreasonable and unfair."
-As parents, it is natural to want to fix the problem.
+As parents and/or guardians, it is natural to want to fix the problem.
 At the same time, we ask that you place your trust in us and our processes, which are designed to take a holistic approach to addressing any concerns that may arise.
 If your student comes to you with a concern, we recommend you take the following steps: